VinceBarresi/programming_challenges/README.md

 10. Return a list of values that intersect between two strings

 11. Determine which character appears the most in a string

+12. Format the following statement:
+     Sea!tle is a nice place.
+Work Hard! have Fun, make HIStory!